WAR Rustproofing Hydrophobic Undercoating

 - Superb wetting out properties reinforced with VCI technology to allow 100% protection of a substrate drastically reducing future failures, and increasing product longevity

-- Ideal as a top coat for RCP, CIO, FCP, and 2k Armour as a longer term sacrificial coating.
+- Ideal as a top coat for Rust Encapsulator, Chassis In One, and 2k Armour as a longer term sacrificial coating.

 - Always a minimum of two coats